 In connection with the acquisition of Hidronave S.A. on October 29, 2009, Navios Logistics assumed an \$817 loan facility that was entered into by Hidronave S.A. in 2001 in order to finance the construction of a pushboat (Nazira).
-As of December 31, 2012, the outstanding loan balance was \$598.
+As of December 31, 2013, the outstanding loan balance was \$528.
 The loan facility bears interest at a fixed rate of 600 basis points.
-The loan is to be repaid in equal monthly installments of \$6 each and the final repayment date must occur prior to August 10, 2021.
+The loan is repayable in monthly installments of \$6 each and the final repayment must occur prior to August 10, 2021.
 The loan also requires compliance with certain covenants.